untitaker/awesome-mastodon/README.md

 * [Mammoth](https://testflight.apple.com/join/HyL7boSn) - Mastodon client for iOS by the maker of Aviary for Twitter, still in beta
 * [Ivory](https://tapbots.social/@ivory) - Mastodon client for iOS by Tapbots, still in alpha
 * [Tootoise](https://apps.apple.com/us/app/tootoise/id1465090190) - simple Mastodon client for iOS, still in testing phase ([Testflight Link](https://testflight.apple.com/join/2LVAJQTP))
-* [Tusker](https://git.shadowfacts.net/shadowfacts/Tusker) - an iOS client for Mastodon and Pleroma; still a work in progress
+* [Tusker](https://vaccor.space/tusker/) - an iOS client for Mastodon and Pleroma; still a work in progress
 * [Mona](https://mastodon.social/@MonaApp) - Mastodon client for iOS; still in testing phase
 * [Tootle for Mastodon](https://apps.apple.com/us/app/tootle-for-mastodon/id1236013466) - an iPad Mastodon client
 * [Woolly for Mastodon](https://mastodon.social/@mttvll/109546787074477406) - an iOS Mastodon client still in the early stages of development; available [on Testflight](https://testflight.apple.com/join/2LVAJQTP) only
 * [Ice Cubes](https://github.com/Dimillian/IceCubesApp) - an iOS Mastodon client that is still under heavy development; available on [Testflight](https://testflight.apple.com/join/tqI3dK1u)
+* [Trunk](https://mastodon.social/@davbeck/109509705243442173) - an iOS Mastodon client with a unique scrolling concept: Instead of scrolling vertically through your timeline, Trunk shows the full detail of each post, and you swipe right to left to go through the timeline.
+This may encourage better engagement and more focus on each individual post.
+* [Mastoon](https://apps.apple.com/us/app/mastoon-for-mastodon/id1633757607) - a simple iOS Mastodon client

+Sharing apps:

+- [Linky](https://pragmaticcode.com/linky/) - lets you easily share webpage links, images and text extracts to Mastodon

 #### SailfishOS